header background image

 Night fishing places special demands, but the rewards justify careful preparation.
 See these articles, Night Moves, Night Moves II, Booby Flies.

-Fishing in the high plateau area of the central North Island of new Zealand, where Taupo is located places special demands on the angling.
+Fishing in the high plateau area of the central North Island of New Zealand, where Taupo is located, places special demands on the angling.

 Firstly there is the wind to contend with.
 While we do experience fine, sunny windless days, days without some wind are rare, and days with 15 km winds and above are common.